raulmarinperez/osbdet/README.md

 These are the modules available in OSBDET v26r1:
   - superset: Superset installation, depends on: foundation
   - labbuilder: Lab builder installation, depends on: foundation,hadoop3
-  - spark3: Spark 3 installation, depends on: foundation
+  - spark: Spark 3 installation, depends on: foundation
   - grafana: Grafana installation, depends on: foundation
   - openmetadata: Open Metadata installation, depends on: foundation
   - truckssim: Truck fleet simulator, depends on: foundation